postsharp/postsharp-emails/metalama-email-course/052-naming-conventions.md

-# Validating Naming Conventions
+---
+subject: "Validating Naming Conventions"
+---

-In my previous emails, I demonstrated how Metalama can generate boilerplate code on-the-fly during compilation, automating the task of implementing necessary but repetitive code.
-However, code generation is not the only functionality Metalama offers.
-In this email, I will explore Metalama's second pillar: its ability to validate source code against architectural rules, starting with naming conventions.
+In previous emails, we demonstrated how Metalama can generate boilerplate code on-the-fly during compilation, automating the implementation of repetitive but necessary code.
+However, code generation is just one of Metalama's capabilities.
+In this email, we will explore Metalama's second pillar: its ability to validate source code against architectural rules, starting with naming conventions.

+{: .note }
+Architecture validation is available only with Metalama Professional and is not included in the open-source version.
+Our next email will return to open-source features and use cases.

 ## Why Care About Naming Conventions?

 Adhering to naming conventions keeps code clean and understandable, whether you're working in a team or independently.
-It's akin to maintaining a tidy room; it assists everyone, including your future self, in quickly locating what they need without confusion.
+It's like maintaining a tidy room: it helps everyone, including your future self, quickly find what they need without confusion.

-You're likely aware that your IDE can already enforce the most basic naming conventions like casing or prefixes.
-Nowadays, code style can be configured through `.editorconfig`.
-However, aside from special classes like collections or dictionaries, there is no standard tool to verify the name itself.
+While your IDE can enforce basic naming conventions like casing or prefixes, and `.editorconfig` can configure code style, there is no standard tool to verify the meaning of names themselves.
+For example, aside from special cases like collections or dictionaries, naming conventions often require custom validation.

-Appropriately named types and methods can often communicate their essence and purpose solely through their name.
-A common rule is that types must have a suffix that indicates what they are.
+Well-named types and methods can communicate their purpose and functionality clearly.
+A common rule is that types should have a suffix indicating their role.

 ## Enforcing Naming Conventions Using a Custom Attribute

-Metalama makes it easy to enforce naming conventions in your codebase -- in real time, straight from the IDE.
+Metalama makes it easy to enforce naming conventions in your codebase—in real time, directly within the IDE.

-To enforce naming conventions, we will use an open-source extension of Metalama, the `Metalama.Extensions.Architecture` package.
-Ensure to add it to your project first.
+To enforce naming conventions, we will use the `Metalama.Extensions.Architecture` package.
+Make sure to add it to your project first.

-For this first example, suppose we have a base class `Entity` that all entity classes must derive from.
+For this example, suppose we have a base class `Entity` that all entity classes must derive from.
 The team decides that all entity classes must have the `Entity` suffix in their names.

-To enforce this convention, simply add the `[DerivedTypesMustRespectNamingConvention]` custom attribute to the `Entity` class.
+To enforce this convention, simply add the `[DerivedTypesMustRespectNamingConvention]` attribute to the `Entity` class:

 ```c#
 using Metalama.Extensions.Architecture.Aspects;